sakaiproject/sakai/acceptance-tests/README.md

 ### For Testers
 Create a feature file.
 This is the best thing you can do to help this project advance.
 Please keep to the established language convention.
-Also, using a Cucumber plugin helps highlight what steps have automated tests and what ones are new.
+Also, using a Cucumber plugin in your tet editor/IDE helps highlight what steps have automated tests and what ones are new.

-Please add the @manual tag to all feature files so that they don't try to run.
+Please add the @manual tag to the top of all feature files that are not automated, so that the test runner doesn't try to run them.

 ### For Developers
 If you feel like automating some feature files, check out the existing automated tests and helpers.
 Otherwise, adding a feature file is a great place to help.

-If you do automate some features or scenarios, add the @automated tag to it.
+If you do automate some features or scenarios, add the @automated tag to it in place of the @manual one.

 ## Configuration